skanakabakwiye/alx-onboarding/README.md

 # alx-onboarding
-contains submissions for the ALX-SE Program
+contains submissions for the ALX-SE Program.